openzipkin/zipkin/zipkin-storage/elasticsearch/README.md

 This is a plugin to the Elasticsearch storage component, which uses HTTP by way of [Armeria](https://github.com/line/armeria) and [Jackson](https://github.com/FasterXML/jackson).
-This uses Elasticsearch 5+ features, but is tested against Elasticsearch 6-7.x.
+This uses Elasticsearch 5+ features, but is tested against Elasticsearch 7-8.x.

 ## Multiple hosts
 Most users will supply a DNS name that's mapped to multiple A or AAAA records.
 For example, `http://elasticsearch:9200` will use normal host lookups to get the list of IP addresses, though you can alternatively supply a list of http base urls.
-In either case, all of the resolved IP addresses from all provided hosts will be iterated over round-robin, with requests made only to healthy addresses.
+In either case, all the resolved IP addresses from all provided hosts will be iterated over round-robin, with requests made only to healthy addresses.